OGsiji/audio-transcription-system/README.md

 ## 🔍 Troubleshooting

 **"GEMINI_KEY is required"**
-- Provide via `Authorization: Bearer YOUR_KEY` header or set as environment variable
+- Provide in request body: `"gemini_api_key": "YOUR_KEY"` or set as environment variable

 **"No audio files found"**
 - Ensure Google Drive folder is publicly accessible